PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 .. note::
     All the Python packages of your environment are stored in the *site-packages* folder.
 In our case the complete path is *C:\\Users\\<OS username>\\Anaconda3\\envs\\pmd_dev\\Lib\\site-packages*.
 Be careful to not end up in the *base* environment of Anaconda, which is located at *C:\\Users\\<OS username>\\Anaconda3\\Lib\\site-packages*.

 That's great news!
 The PI developpers did a great job, and this will save us a lot of time.
 Unfortunately, this is not always the case.
 There are still some less serious suppliers that do not provide an open-source Python wrapper.
 You should consider this as a serious argument *before* you buy your lab equipment, as it can save you a lot of time and struggle.
 Doing so, you will put some pressure on the suppliers to develop Python open-source code, so that we can free our lab instruments!
-Yeah! :D

 External open-source libraries
 ------------------------------

 In our example, our supplier is serious.
-Probably the wrapper he developped will do a good job.
+Probably the wrapper it developped will do a good job.
 But let us imagine that it is not the case, and take a bit of time to present a few *external libraries*.

 PyMoDAQ is of course not the only project of its kind.
-You can find on the internet a lot of non-official ressources to help you communicate with your equipment.
+You can find on the internet a lot of non-official resources to help you communicate with your equipment.
 Some of them are so great and cover so much instruments that you should automatically check if your device is supported.
 Even if your supplier proposes a solution, it can be inspiring to have a look at them.
 Let's present the most important ones.

 **PyLabLib**